onaci/mongo-rs-controller-swarm/README.md

 Tests starting with `ci-test` are designed for Travis CI, they won't run locally, unless you install as well a MongoDB Client.

-**N.B.:** Tests creates a cluster using `miniswarm` if you already created a cluster using it, the tests will delete it and create a new one.
+**N.B.:** Tests can optionally create a cluster using `miniswarm` if that utility is available.
+If you already created a cluster using it, the tests will delete it and create a new one.

+Alternatively if you do *not* have the `miniswarm` utility installed, but the local docker instance is configured for docker swarm mode, then you can deploy to the local swarm instead.
+If you do that, you may wish to configure the following environment variables:

+- `MANAGER_NODE` as the node-name for the swarm manager node that is safe to drain during testing
+- `WORKER_NODE` as the node-name for a swarm-worker node that is safe to drain during testing.

+If these variables are not configured, then the test which drain and reactivate swarm nodes will be skipped.

 ## To do
 - [ ] Support authentication to MongoDB